equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 With less than 25 samples the results are even worse.
 In fact, the uncertainty (standard deviation) decreases asymptotically like $`1/\sqrt{n}`$, where $`n`$ is the number of samples.
-The asymptotic result holds for _any_ quantity that you wish to estimate, but the constant differs depending on exactly what quantity you estimate.
+The asymptotic result holds for _any_ quantity that we wish to estimate, but the constant differs depending on exactly what quantity we estimate.
 In the book Statistical Rethinking (section 9.5.1), McElreath writes:

 > If all you want are posterior means, it doesn't take many samples at all to get very good estimates.